 The flow pattern in different shapes also affects the quantity and quality of coffee particles extracted in water.

 There’s an ongoing debate whether a cone filter is better than a flat one or not.
 While their final impact on coffee taste will always be a matter of perspective, some other aspects are more obvious.

-Let’s have a critical comparison between cone coffee filters and the others in terms of some important aspects.
+Let’s have a critical comparison between cone filters and the others in terms of some important aspects.

-While a coffee filter shouldn’t be rated by its price, it’s important to know that these filters come at different prices.
-In fact, even the same kind of coffee filter with the same pore size will cost you differently according to its brand.
+While a filter shouldn’t be rated by its price, it’s important to know that these filters come at different prices.
+In fact, even the same kind of filter with the same pore size will cost you differently according to its brand.

 Bleached vs. Unbleached